-Some of the most commonly abused drugs in Pittsburgh are opioids, such as heroin and fentanyl.
-Fentanyl is often combined with other opioids without the user’s knowledge, claiming the lives of many who accidentally overdose.
-The drug was present in 60 percent of overdose victims in 2016.
+Some of the most commonly abused drugs in Pittsburgh are Opioids, such as Heroin and Fentanyl.
+Fentanyl is often combined with other Opioids without the user’s knowledge, claiming the lives of many who accidentally overdose.

-Abuse of stimulants such as cocaine is also on the rise.
+Abuse of Stimulants such as Cocaine is also on the rise.
 Due to its low price and potency, it is becoming a favorite amongst new users.
-Local rehab facility employees are seeing new cases of patients addicted to cocaine.
-Like heroin, it is often combined with fentanyl to increase its potency, leading to accidental overdoses.
-Alcoholism also exists in Pittsburgh, and marijuana, a drug that has been used by 10 percent of Pittsburgh’s population, is also used regularly.
+Local rehab facility employees are seeing new cases of patients addicted to Cocaine.
+Like Heroin, it is often combined with Fentanyl to increase its potency, leading to accidental overdoses.
+Alcoholism also exists in Pittsburgh, and Marijuana, a drug that has been used by 10% of Pittsburgh’s population, is also used regularly.

 Addiction Treatment In Pittsburgh

 It may be challenging to gauge the severity of an addiction; however, there is hope.
 If you or a loved one in Pittsburgh experience cravings for drugs, or cannot control themselves, help is available.
 Rehab facilities are created to connect those struggling with addiction to compassionate staff, providing unique treatment methods to accommodate a variety of patients’ needs, religious backgrounds, and comfort levels.